YashKalia/Testing-PacMan/assignment-docs/assignment-3-report.md

 All of the state event pairs above are good for different sneaky path test cases.

 #### Exercise 9
+All of the non empty cells in  the transition table will be covered if we test all the paths in the transition tree therefore there is no need to test the non empty cells in  the transition table again.
 Due to exercise 15 all of the tests written for this exercise can be found in the test class with the following path:
 **TODO**